-- To make the icing : Place the chocolate and butter into a small bowl and melt together either over a small pan of simmering water, or in the microwave on 30 second bursts (medium setting) stirring frequently.
+- Place the chocolate and butter into a small bowl and melt together either over a small pan of simmering water, or in the microwave on 30 second bursts (medium setting) stirring frequently.

-- Immediately spread onto the cake and sprinkle with chopped pistachios for decoration.
-Leave to cool.
+- Immediately spread onto the cake and sprinkle with chopped pistachios (if using) for decoration.

 - Leave the cake to cool, or serve while still lightly warm and gooey with icing.